A Neural-embedded Choice Model: TasteNet-MNL Modeling Taste Heterogeneity with Flexibility and Interpretability: Literature Review

+The conventional view of NN as a ``black-box" \citep{hensher2000comparison, karlaftis2011statistical} follows the ``transparency" type of interpretability: A NN offers no direct behavioral meaning from the parameters, and it is difficult for a human to understand how it makes certain predictions.
+In a similar vein, \cite{SIFRINGER2020236} considers only the parametric part of the utility as interpretable, and associate interpretability with obtaining unbiased estimates for the transparent part.

+Perhaps a more popular view of interpretability is the ``post-hoc" kind - having the ability to obtain useful information from a model \citep{zhao2018MLvsLogit, WANG2020234}.
+Researches from early days have shown the analogy between a logit model and an FFW, and the ways to derive economic information from NNs \citep{bentz2000neural, hruschka2002flexible, hruschka2004empirical}. \cite{CHIANG2006514}, \cite{HAGENAUER2017273} and \cite{GOLSHANI201821} conduct sensitivity analysis to measure variable importance. \cite{WANG2020extra} show how to extract a full list of economic indicators from NNs.

-We consider this definition insufficient because a model that gives unreasaonble behavioral indicators is not interpretable.
-A study by \cite{wang2018using} shows that individual NN estimation can generate unreasonable economic indicators.
-For example, a choice probability can be non-monotonically decreasing as cost increases and highly sensitive to a particular model run.
-The derivative of choice probabilities with respect to cost and time can be positive; and values of time can be negative, zero, arbitrarily large, or infinite.
-They conclude that neural based choice models generate reasonable economic information only at the \textit{aggregate} level either through model ensemble or population average, due to the challenge of irregular probability fields and large estimation errors.
-However, scenario analysis and policy decision depend on answers to ``what-if'' questions at the \textit{disaggregated} level (e.g. a particular market segment).
+Though we have plenty of tools to interpret a NN, a major concern in applying NN for travel demand analysis is the credibility and consistency of its interpretations. \citet{WANG2020extra} note that economic indicators aggregated over model runs make sense, but results from particular training runs or for individual observations can be unreasonable.
+For example, choice probability can be non-monotonically decreasing as cost increases and highly sensitive to a particular model run.
+The derivative of choice probabilities with respect to cost and time can be positive; and value-of-time can be negative, zero, arbitrarily large, or infinite.

-The definition of interpretability is to some extent subjective and ultimately a philosophical question.
-We propose a definition close to the popular view but with extra conditions:

-\textit{A model is interpretable if at a disaggregated level, it is able to give credible answer to ``what will happen if'' and ``but for'' questions.}
+Scenario analysis and policy decision in the field of transportation depends on answers to ``what-if'' questions at the disaggregated level, such as how individuals with specific characteristics would respond to a toll increase.
+Prediction performance alone does not guarantee correct answers to these questions, as a predictive NN does not necessarily learn the underlying relationships.
+With an emphasis on trustworthiness, \cite{alwosheel2020trustworthy} frames interpretability as to what degree the NN learns intuitive and desirable relations and hence can be trusted.
+He adapts the method of prototypical examples used in computer vision to diagnose NNs' trustworthiness for discrete choice analysis.

+We share a similar emphasis on trustworthiness in addition to post-hoc information extraction.
+We define interpretability for transportation applications as follows: